Julia Görges: 2013: Loss of form

 Görges began her season at the Auckland Open.
 Seeded second, she lost in the second round to Johanna Larsson.
 In doubles, she and her partner, Yaroslava Shvedova, reached the final where they lost to Cara Black/Anastasia Rodionova.
 At the Sydney International, Görges was defeated in the first round by qualifier Svetlana Kuznetsova.
-Seeded eighteenth at the Australian Open, Görges advanced to the fourth round after wins over Vera Dushevina, Romina Oprandi, and Jie Zheng.
+Seeded eighteenth at the Australian Open, Görges advanced to the fourth round after wins over Vera Dushevina, Romina Oprandi, and Zheng Jie.
 She lost in her fourth-round match to sixth seed and eventual finalist, Li Na.

 Seeded seventh at the Open GdF Suez, Görges was stunned in the first round by French wildcard Kristina Mladenovic.
 During the Fed Cup tie against France, Görges won both her matches defeating Kristina Mladenovic and Pauline Parmentier.
 Germany won 3–1 over France.
 At the Dubai Championships, Görges lost in the first round to fifth seed and eventual finalist Sara Errani.
-In March, Görges played at the Indian Wells Open.
-As the 21st seed, she received a first-round bye.
-She defeated Sofia Arvidsson in the second round.
-She lost her third-round match to tenth seed Nadia Petrova.
+In March, Görges played at Indian Wells.
+As the 21st seed, she received a first-round bye, and defeated Sofia Arvidsson before she lost her third-round match to tenth seed Nadia Petrova.
 At the Miami Open, Görges was the 24th seed, and she received a first-round bye.
 She was defeated in the second round by Ajla Tomljanović.

 Görges began her clay-court season at the Family Circle Cup.
 Seeded tenth, she reached the third round after wins over Yulia Putintseva and Olga Govortsova.
 She lost her third-round match to Stefanie Vögele.
 Seeded fourth at the first edition of the Katowice Open, Görges retired during her first-round match against qualifier Jill Craybas due to dizziness.
 At the Porsche Tennis Grand Prix, Görges was defeated in the second round by fifth seed Petra Kvitová.
 Seeded eighth at the Portugal Open, Görges suffered a first-round loss at the hands of Monica Puig.